 You may repeat the process with each backup file you want to delete.

 How to delete an iPhone backup in iCloud directly from your iPhone

 Now that we’ve seen how to delete a local iPhone or iPad backup and how to delete an iCloud backup from your Mac, we’re going to see how to delete the same iCloud backup files, but this time, directly from your iPhone or iPad.

-1) On your iPhone or iPad, go to Settings > iCloud > Storage > Manage Storage.
+1) On your iPhone or iPad, go to Settings > General > Storage & iCloud Storage, and select Manage Storage under the iCloud section.
 At the top, you will see all your iOS backups.

 2) Select the backup you want to delete.

 4) A popup will show up, asking if you want to turn off backup and delete all backup data for the device.
 Select Turn Off & Delete.

 5) The backup will be deleted but iCloud backup will be turned off too.
 This is fine if you don’t want to backup to iCloud anymore, but in case you do, make sure you go back in Settings > Your profile > iCloud, and turn iCloud Backup on.